ambroisemaupate/docker-server-env/README.md

 * *ambroisemaupate/light-ssh*, For SSH access directly inside your container with some useful command as `mysqldump`, `git` and `composer`.
 * *ambroisemaupate/mariadb*

-## Naming conventions and containers creation
+## Naming conventions and containers creation *without docker-compose*

 For any *Roadiz* website, you should have: